-40. S. is a woman from El Salvador.
+28. S. is a woman from El Salvador.
 She and her son, J. are awaiting a new Master Calendar Hearing date.
 S. and J. speak Spanish and live in a western suburb of Chicago.
 (21-0146760) (21-0147488)

-S.'s step-father abused her throughout her childhood.
-The father of S.'s first child beat and raped her.
-He prohibited her from studying or working outside the home.
-The abuse worsened when S. found a radio job.
-S. developed severe anxiety and depression.
-The father of her child admitted her to a psychiatric hospital and told staff she was crazy.
-While at the hospital, a nurse raped S. multiple times, leading to the birth of her second child, J. Later, S. worked as a television reporter.
-Her boss routinely sexually harassed her, forced her to report on violent, gang-related stories, and used his connections to highly ranked gang members to intimidate her against reporting him.
-After S. reported his treatment, members of the Mara 18 gang threatened her outside of her home, saying there would be consequences if she spoke out.
+The father of S.'s first child abused her and eventually brought her to a psychiatric hospital and told staff she was crazy.
+While at the hospital, a nurse raped S. and she became pregnant with her second child.
+In El Salvador, S. worked as a television reporter and her boss routinely sexually harassed her, forced her to report on violent, gang-related stories, and used his connections to highly ranked gang members to intimidate her against reporting him.
+After S. did report his treatment, members of the Mara 18 gang began waiting outside of her home and threatening her, saying there would be consequences if she spoke out.
 In early 2019, gang members attacked and beat her brother.
-Soon afterwards, S. fled to the United States with her son.
-NIJC filed S.'s asylum application with the immigration court.
-Because this application was filed more than one year after S. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum eligibility.
+Soon afterwards, S. fled to the United States with her daughter.
+NIJC will file S.'s asylum application with the immigration court.
+Because this application will be filed more than one year after S. entered the United States, her pro bono attorneys will need to argue that she merits an exception to the one-year filing deadline for asylum eligibility.
 NIJC will assist them in making this argument.
 All affidavits and supporting materials to S.'s case will be due 30 days prior to her individual merits hearing, which has not yet been scheduled.

-41. A. is a woman from Guatemala.
+29. A. is a woman from Guatemala.
 Her four children are derivatives on A.'s application for asylum.
 A. and her son B. do not currently have a future hearing date scheduled.
-Her eldest daughter C. has an independent asylum case at the asylum office and is awaiting a new Master Calendar Hearing date.
+Her eldest daughter C. has an independent asylum case at the asylum office and her next Master Calendar scheduled for October 6, 2021.
 Her two youngest daughters recently arrived as unaccompanied minors and are not yet scheduled for court.
 The family speaks Spanish and live in central Illinois.
-(20-0143124) (20-0143123) (20-0143125) (21-0148945) (21-0148946)
+(20-0143124) (20-0143123) (20-0143125)